-Interest Rate variance -Proposed transfer to interest rate reserve.
+Interest rate variance - proposed transfer to interest rate reserve

-There is a favourable net external interest variance of \$695,000, which has been due to achieving favourable interest margins on both external debt and short-term investments.
+There is a favourable net external interest variance of \$700,000, which has been primarily due to achieving favourable interest margins on both external debt and short-term investments.
 This is equivalent to 3.5% of annual net interest.

-Surplus before Tax
+Surplus before tax

 The surplus before tax reflects total revenue against total expenditure.
 This includes asset revenue and other gains and other expenditure.
-The operating surplus was \$55m, which was \$8.8m greater than budgeted.
+The consolidated operating surplus before tax was \$64m.

-Other expenses were \$46.2m higher than budgeted reflecting a number of unbudgeted items including:
+Other expenses were \$40.8m higher than budgeted reflecting a number of unbudgeted items including: